-10. Each party shall indemnify and hold harmless the other, its officers, agents and assigns for all liability arising out of its activities under this Agreement.
+10. Each party shall defend, indemnify and hold harmless the other, its officers, agents and assigns for all liability arising out of its activities under this Agreement.
+The obligations of this paragraph shall survive the expiration or termination of this Intermunicipal Agreement, whether occasioned by this Intermunicipal Agreement's expiration or earlier termination.